 Recently, he was counsel (with B. Repasky, C. Wilkinson-Tobbe) for Defendant in obtaining dismissal of RICO/lender liability claims for failure to state a claim in Miller v.
 First Federal Savings Bank, No. 3:13-cv-206 (W.D.
 Ky.
 11/19/2013).
 He was also counsel (with C.Burnside) for plaintiffs in obtaining RICO judgments as a sanction against certain defendants for failure to identify, preserve and produce paper and electronically-stored information during discovery.
 Grange Mut.
 Cas.
 Co. v.
 Mack, No. 3:02-cv-110 (E.D.
 Ky.
 2006), aff’d, 270 Fed.
 Appx.
 472 (6th Cir.
 2008).

 Bob’s experience with data privacy and security issues dates to the early 2000’s, in the successful negotiation and handling of litigation materials subject to privacy and security requirements of the Health Insurance Portability and Accountability Act (HIPAA).
-During the last seven years, his practice has expanded to include counseling clients in records retention and compliance, and handling internal investigations of potential data security breach incidents.
+During the last ten years, his practice has expanded to include counseling clients in records retention and compliance, and handling internal investigations of potential data security breach incidents.